Uniswap/org-v1/src/pages/docs/v2/03-frontend-integration/02-custom-interface-linking.md

 ---
-title: Custom Linking to Interface
+title: Custom Linking
-tags: developer-guides, documentation
+tags: frontend integration, documentation
 ---

 # Query Parameters

-The Uniswap front-end supports URL query parameters to allow for custom linking to the Uniswap exchange.
-Users and developers can use these query parameters to link to the Uniswap exchange with custom prefilled settings.
+The Uniswap front-end supports URL query parameters to allow for custom linking to the Uniswap frontend.
+Users and developers can use these query parameters to link to the Uniswap frontend with custom prefilled settings.

 Each Page has specific available URL parameters that can be set.
 Global parameters can be used on all pages.

-A parameter used on an incorrect page will have no effect on exchange settings.
-Parameters not set with a URL parameter will be set to standard exchange defaults.
+A parameter used on an incorrect page will have no effect on frontend settings.
+Parameters not set with a URL parameter will be set to standard frontend defaults.

 ## Global